Aggregated Individual Reporting for Post-Deployment Evaluation

 More broadly, statistical evidence---in contrast to, e.g., anecdotal accounts---is especially useful as a means for pressuring \textit{organizations} or \textit{institutions} to make change \citep{recht2025bureaucratic}.
-For example, business leaders are more amenable to making decisions that appear ``data-driven,'' rather than responsive to anecdotal experiences \citep{h2014strategists}.
-Statistical evidence is also treated differently in litigation contexts (see, e.g., \cite{espeland2007accountability}).
-The question of what \textit{kinds} of statistical evidence are considered acceptable will depend on the particular application context, and not all harms are inherently statistical.
+Statistical evidence is also treated differently in litigation contexts (see, e.g., \citet{espeland2007accountability}).
+The question of what \textit{kinds} of statistical evidence are considered acceptable will depend on the particular application context---and, of course, not all harms are inherently statistical.
 At the very least, however, the language of statistics can empower individuals by validating their experiences.
-Both RegretsReporter and Fairfare were simply \textit{formalizing} folk intuitions that Youtube users and rideshare drivers individually already had---but the collection and aggregation of data made it impossible to dismiss those perspectives as individual experiences of one-off anomalies.
+Both RegretsReporter and FairFare were simply \textit{formalizing} folk intuitions that YouTube users and rideshare drivers individually already had---but the collection and aggregation of data made it impossible to dismiss those perspectives as individual experiences of one-off anomalies.